Shibasish-Dalui/Evil-Twin-Attack/README.md

 # Evil-Twin-Attack

-## Abstract
+## Introducion

-With the rapid expansion of digital technologies, the threat landscape facing organizations has become increasingly complex and dynamic.
-As cyberattacks continue to evolve in sophistication and frequency, there is a pressing need for proactive security measures to protect sensitive information and critical infrastructures.
-Hacking emerges as a crucial methodology in this endeavors, offering a structured approach to identify vulnerabilities and mitigate potential risks before they can be exploited by malicious actors.
-The Evil Twin Attack is a sophisticated form of wireless network deception, often employed in malicious contexts, where an attacker creates a fraudulent Wi-Fi access point (AP) that mimics a legitimate one.
+An Evil Twin Attack is a type of wireless attack where a malicious actor creates a fake wireless access point (AP) that masquerades as a legitimate one.
+The goal of this attack is to trick users into connecting to the malicious AP instead of the legitimate one, allowing the attacker to intercept data or perform other malicious activities.
+This type of attack may be used to steal the passwords of unsuspecting users, either by monitoring their connections or by phishing, which involves setting up a fraudulent web site and luring people there.